Altinity/clickhouse-backup/ReadMe.md

 [![Docker Image](https://img.shields.io/docker/pulls/alexakulov/clickhouse-backup.svg)](https://hub.docker.com/r/alexakulov/clickhouse-backup)

 A tool for easy ClickHouse backup and restore with support for many cloud and non-cloud storage types.
+To make data backup `clickhouse-backup` requires access to the same files as `clickhouse-server` in `/var/lib/clickhouse` folders.
+So prefer running `clickhouse-backup` on the same host or same Kubernetes Pod or the neighbor container on the same host where `clickhouse-server` ran.
+You can backup only schema from remote hosts.

 ## Features